-- 8.11 8.10 Development and economic growth, together with a general trend of increasing car ownership levels, have meant that traffic flows have increased over recent years, particularly on the principal road network and in the urban areas.
+- 8.11 Development and economic growth, together with a general trend of increasing car ownership levels, have meant that traffic flows have increased over recent years, particularly on the principal road network and in the urban areas.
 Congestion and journey reliability is an issue at a number of places in Hartlepool especially during peak periods.
-Developments likely to come forward over the plan period will inevitably increase traffic levels and increase pressure at certain pinch points leading to further delays and unreliability, and increased costs particularly for businesses. - 8.12 8.11 Highways England (HE) has undertaken a modelling exercise29 to assess the implications of the development proposals in the Local Plan on the strategic road network (SRN) and its junctions, namely the A19(T) and its various access points.
+Developments likely to come forward over the plan period will inevitably increase traffic levels and increase pressure at certain pinch points leading to further delays and unreliability, and increased costs particularly for businesses. - Highways England (HE) has undertaken a modelling exercise29 to assess the implications of the development proposals in the Local Plan on the strategic road network (SRN) and its junctions, namely the A19(T) and its various access points.
 With regard to the likely impact of the key housing allocation in the Local Plan on the strategic network - High Tunstall - the conclusion of the HE modelling was that the development would create "greater than 30 twoway trips - further assessment of potential impacts required".
 The impact of the High Tunstall development will be mitigated by the provision of an improved link to the A19(T) at Elwick, including a bypass to the north of Elwick village and a grade separated junction on the A19(T) itself at the northern Elwick access (see policy INF1 'Sustainable Transport Network' and the Local Infrastructure Plan).
+It has been agreed by Highways England that these works could take place prior to, or concurrently with, the widening of the A19 between Norton and Wynyard.
 In relation to housing development at Wynyard, the A689 committed scheme complements the Highways England Pinch Point Programme scheme at the A689/A19 junction, allowing a number of residential schemes at Wynyard to be implemented without further highway capacity improvements.
-However, further capacity improvements will be required to enable further development at Wynyard to be acceptable in highway terms and deliverable over the local plan period. - 8.13 8.12 The Local Infrastructure Plan addresses areas where pressures on theprincipal and local road networks may occur as a result of development proposed in the Local Plan and identifies where improvements to the road network will be required.
+However, further capacity improvements will be required to enable further development at Wynyard to be acceptable in highway terms and deliverable over the local plan period. - 8.13 The Local Infrastructure Plan addresses areas where pressures on the principal and local road networks may occur as a result of development proposed in the Local Plan and identifies where improvements to the road network will be required.